 - Please include an "about the author" statement.
 This should be 3-4 sentences on your background.

-- When in doubt, check other articles on this web site for proper formatting.
+- Formatting is flexible.
+When in doubt, check other articles that have been published.

 - There are no payments or stipends for articles that are submitted and published.